calebmsword/parsec-prototype/README.md

 A value of `undefined` represents a failure which the callback can handle however it wishes.
 On failure, the callback may optionally receive a second argument we refer to as a *reason*.

 Requestors may optionally return a function we call a **cancellor**.
-Thr cancellor should attempt to cancel the unit of work its requestor started.
+The cancellor should attempt to cancel the unit of work its requestor started.
 In general, cancellors cannot guarantee cancellation.
 They can only guarantee an attempt.

 ### parsec and requestors
 Callback hell should be avoided at all costs.
 Instead of passing nested callbacks as the argument to a requestor, Parseq provides four requestor factories which can be used to compose requestors in a maintainable way: